Why do women seek to give birth at home? And how can home birth be approached in the safest manner possible?

 “We call an ambulance,” Hannah says.
 “And usually two will come if they know it’s a home birth … one for mum and one for baby.
 And they are very fast responders.”

 “The majority of transfers are not red light ambulances,” she notes.
-“They are … if things are not progressing we get in the car.
+“If things are not progressing, we get in the car.
 We toddle off to hospital and we get a bit of help from hospital and everything turns out great and then we go home.”

 Continuity of care is what matters most to midwives and mums, and Hannah says they are able to make this happen even when a mum and baby end up needing to go to hospital.

 “So the actual midwife stays with the woman the whole way, right through.
 In a couple of places around Australia, the midwives have visiting rights into the hospital and can go in and act as a midwife.
 Where they don’t have visiting rights, then they accompany the woman and act as a spokesperson.
 The midwives do not abandon the women when they’re transferred from home to hospital.”

 Where to begin?